Home

 That's my fretboard diagram system, I hope It works for you.
 Its probably the easiest I've seen.

 Now it's a matter of building your reflexes with some guitar speed training and start moving to each note quickly and without too much thought.
-I find that going from a note to the chord corresponding to that note is a good way to check accuracy also.
+I find that going from a note to the chord corresponding to that note is a good way to check the accuracy also.

 Or maybe go from a note do a major scale from there and then to a chord.